-If the human trial volunteers see the same 20% improvement in hearing ability then this treatment can help those with a severe hearing loss improve to a medium one, medium to mild and mild to normal hearing.
+If the human trial volunteers see the same 20% improvement in hearing ability, then this treatment can help those with a severe hearing loss improve to a medium one, medium to mild, and mild to normal hearing.

 In biological research, this is an exciting time.
 Most of the technical code used to create all the human body’s structure is now known.
 Scientists are working to re-grow defective structures like hair cells in the cochlea using this information.
 Animal studies have been successful.
-Before this approach can be tried on people, however, many efforts need to be done.
+Before this approach can be tried on people, however, many efforts need to be made.

-Biotechnology has lots of application essential for making human life easier and simpler.
+Biotechnology has lots of applications essential for making human life easier and simpler.
 As gene therapy helps to cure different diseases, it has been an important part of modern science.
 So all the above information and results which we are about to get from tests and experiments will surely help the humans and animals to listen and solve the hearing loss problem.